-As new and returning students, we recognize that your enrollment in our economics program is a critical juncture in your lives.
-Ensuring that our students possess the essential attributes of the distinctive UWI graduate is of first-order importance to us.
+Ensuring that our students possess the essential attributes of the distinctive UWI graduate is of first-order importance.
 We offer an eclectic mix of courses that will allow you to capitalize on your strengths and strengthen your weaknesses.
 We implore you to increase the depth and breadth of your existing reservoir of knowledge by completing courses that challenge you and allow you to entertain and digest different perspectives.
+Embracing academic challenges is one way in which you can help to hone your critical thinking skills.

-Our lecturers endeavor to vivify learning and encourage students' engagement within their lectures and tutorials.
+Our lecturers endeavor to vivify learning and encourage students' engagement within their lectures and tutorials, whether by face-to-face or remote teaching.
 These strategies align with our view that a teaching space is a valuable ecosystem in which the exchange of ideas forms a significant symbiotic relationship between lecturers and students.
+Of course, persistent truancy from tutorials or lectures, albeit their mode of delivery, will not allow you to realize the benefits of this symbiosis.
+We are mindful of the fact that exogenous elements may, at times, hinder you from being a part of synchronous tutorials or lectures.
+Thus, to ensure that you are not disadvantaged in such instances, all our lectures and tutorials are recorded and posted on our online teaching platform for you to access at will.
 In essence, our commitment to excellence in teaching and learning deserves your commitment to extracting the benefits from our pedagogical approaches.

-Indeed, a key metric of the value-added nature of any academic program is the feats and placement of its graduates.
+Indeed, a key metric of the value-added nature of any academic program is its graduates' feats and placement.
+Historically, our graduates have been recipients of world-renowned awards such as the Rhodes, Commonwealth, and Fulbright scholarships.
 Many of our graduates hold high-level positions in, for example, government and the most dominant financial institutions in the Caribbean.
-You have, therefore, made the right choice.
-Our Department is committed to excellence in research and service to our Caribbean community.
-Our annual West Indies Economic Conference (WECON) hosts world-renowned keynote speakers.
-WECON also provides a platform for local, regional, and international-based academics to present their research on salient policy issues.
+You have, therefore, made the right choice!